-The Port of Baldwin Mines Site (SCN000407725) is located on the west bank of the Beaufort River along Ladys Island Drive in Port Royal, South Carolina.
-The Site covers approximately 29 acres.
-The Site was occupied by a phosphate fertilizer manufacturing plant, which operated as early as 1884 until the 1940s.
-The Site is currently occupied by a residential community (with 65 individual lots and a marina), two condominium complexes, an assisted living facility, and an office building.
+The Port of Baldwin Mines Site (Site ID: SCN000407725) is located on the west bank of the Beaufort River along Ladys Island Drive in Port Royal, South Carolina.
+This site covers approximately 29 acres.
+The site was occupied by a phosphate fertilizer manufacturing plant, which operated as early as 1884 until the 1940s.
+The site is currently occupied by a residential community (with 65 individual lots and a marina), two condominium complexes, an assisted living facility, and an office building.
 The Port of Baldwin Mines Site is adjacent to and part of approximately 39 acres of salt marsh habitat along the Beaufort River.